Lisa-5/coding-events-2/README.md

 # coding-events-2

 #purpose
-The app tracks events at different locations and offers details about these events.
+The application tracks events at different locations and offers details about these events.

 #state
 The user is able to add events to the application and attach tags to the events.